esilver0/CATT/sslstrip-experiment.md

 In this experiment, we will attack an exchange between this client and several websites.

 By default, if you visit https://witestlab.poly.edu in the Firefox browser that's running in NoVNC, traffic between the client and the website will go through the control interface on the client (that is used to log in to the client over SSH), not through the experiment interface.
 To demonstrate the SSLstrip attack, we'll want this traffic to go over the experiment network.

-Before we redirect the traffic from the control interface to the experiment network, we need to see up a seperate route for the SSH connection (and VNC connection) so we can still connect to the client.
+Before we redirect the traffic through the router on the experiment interface, we need to set up a seperate route for the SSH connection (and VNC connection) so we can still connect to the client.
+First, we need to find out the IP address that you are connecting from (as visible to the host that you are logged in to).

 Open another SSH session to the client, and in it, run

 ```
-netstat -n  | grep 6080
+netstat -n  | grep :22
 ```
-to find out the IP address that you are connecting from (as visible to the host that you are logged in to).
-6080 is the port the graphical interface is connecting to.

-You should see something like
+The IP address is in listed under Foreign Address.
+For example, in the output below the IP address we want is 216.165.95.174.

 <pre>
 ers595@client:~$ netstat -n  | grep 6080
+Active Internet connections (w/o servers)
-tcp        0  20994 128.104.159.128:6080    <b>216.165.95.174</b>:17852    ESTABLISHED
+Proto Recv-Q Send-Q Local Address           Foreign Address         State tcp        0  20994 128.104.159.128:6080    216.165.95.174:17852    ESTABLISHED
 </pre>

-where the bold part is the IP address that you are connecting from (as visible to the host that you are logged in to).

-To make sure your SSH connection (and VNC connection) keeps working even when you change the routing rules, add the routing rule
+To set up a seperate route for the SSH connections, add the routing rule

 <pre>
-sudo route add -net <b>216.165.95.0/24</b> gw $(route | awk '/default/ { print $2 }')
+sudo route add -net <b>216.165.95.0/24</b> gw $(netstat -r | awk '/default/ { print $2 }')
 </pre>

 replacing the bold part depending on your IP address.
-If you are connecting from 216.165.95.174, you would replace the bold with 216.165.95.0/24 (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
-When you run this command, the `$(route | awk '/default/ { print $2 }')` variable will be filled in automatically with the IP address of the default gateway.
+If you are connecting from 216.165.95.174, you would replace the bold with "216.165.95.0/24" (the whole network range, not the IP only, because if the network you are on uses NAT pooling then you might break your SSH connection).
+When you run this command, the `$(netstat -r | awk '/default/ { print $2 }')` variable will be filled in automatically with the IP address of the default gateway&mdash;The `netstat -r` command outputs the Kernel IP routing table and the rest selects the correct IP address.

 Now that you have done that, you can delete the current default gateway rule